cjario/omniship-australia-post/README.md

 ## Support

-If you are having general issues with Omniship, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
-Be sure to add the [omniship tag](http://stackoverflow.com/questions/tagged/omniship) so it can be easily found.

 If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/cjario/omniship-australia-post/issues), or better yet, fork the library and submit a pull request.